 Lung– This cello and drums duo from Cincinnati is an absolute powerhouse of heavy riffs and lush, operatic vocals courtesy of singer/cellist Kate Wakefield, backed by her longtime collaborator, Daisy Caplan on drums with plenty of massive beats that perfectly complement the compositions.
 I was floored from the moment I first heard them—at a show in 2016—and have been continuously awed by them as their catalog has grown to now include four exceptional albums and a split EP.
 They are also one of the hardest working bands currently making music, touring prolifically and maintaining a strong DIY ethos.
 Read our review of their most recent album, Let It Be Gone, which was also one of our favorites of 2022.
 (Their previous album, Come Clean Right Now, made our 2021 list.)

 The Need– I absolutely loved this freaky queer metal/punk duo of Rachel Carns (of Kicking Giant) on vocals/stand up drumkit and Radio Sloan on guitar/vocals (who would go on to play with Peaches among others) and was recently absolutely delighted to discover in my research for this piece that their cover of the Judas Priest epic “The Green Manalishi” was available on Bandcamp after I long ago lost my copy of the comp it originally appeared on in 2001, The Structure Of Scientific Misconceptions / The System Of Scientific Misconstructions, which contained a number of experimental and art rock tracks.
-(I may or may not have immediately stopped what I was doing to re-acquire a copy of it on Discogs.)
+(I may or may not have taken a minute to stop what I was doing to re-acquire a copy of it on Discogs while writing this entry.)
 They released a couple of 7inches and EPs over the years, most of which I still have, and today their two albums, 1997’s The Need and 2000’s The Need Is Dead, are easily accessed on streamers or Bandcamp.

 Ninja Death Squad– Another short lived queer hardcore band, NDS released a few 7inches and two full lengths over their life, 2001’s Appreciate Our Art (which is not available on streamers) and 2004’s Bridge 12 (which is).
 I know very little about this band overall (and it seems a lot of other people don’t either since the 2004 album isn’t even listed on Discogs) and never saw them live.
 I learned of them because they had a split 7inch with Fagatron; years later I picked up a copy of Appreciate Our Art on Discogs and was happy to finally dig into more of their music (and the VERY 2001 “first time laying this out on a computer in MS Paint” style CD booklet).

-It’s also hard for me not to draw a line from bands like Fagatron, NDS, The Haggard or The Need—all crucial yet little known queecore duos of an earlier era— to a band like Death Goals who are exploding with queer energy in 2023.
+It’s also very easy for me to draw a line from foundational bands like Fagatron, NDS, The Haggard or The Need—all crucial yet little known queecore duos of an earlier era— to a band like Death Goals who are exploding with queer energy in 2023.
 Even if they never heard any of those bands (I don’t know since I haven’t asked them), the parallels are certainly there for me and I’m happy to see this legacy of my youth continuing.

 Peter & Craig– The long-running duo makes catchy and raw punk rock songs and have a discography that dates back to 2005 with a number of fun, lo-fi releases to dig into.
 More than that though, they are also the brains (and brawn) behind Two Piece Fest, keeping the festival going for many years in both Philadelphia and Chicago, celebrating hundreds of dynamic DIY duos over that time.